wouterken/itsi/gems/server/lib/itsi/server/config/middleware/static_assets.md

 ## Not Found Behavior
 The static assets middleware supports many configuration options when a file is not found.
-* **`fallthrough`**: The request is simply *not* handled by this middleware and is instead served by the next middleware in the chain.
+* **`fallthrough`**: The request is *not* handled by this middleware and is instead served by the next middleware in the chain.
 The option is given as a string.
 E.g.
 ```ruby
 error_response: "fallthrough"
 ```